An Accurate, Scalable and Verifiable Protocol for Federated Differentially Private Averaging: Further Details on Cryptography and Security

 \begin{assumption}[Discrete Logarithm Assumption] Let $\mathbb{G}$ be a cyclic multiplicative group of large prime order $q$, and $g$ and $h$ two elements chosen independently and uniformly at random from $\mathbb{G}$.
-Then, there exists no probabilistic polynomial time algorithm $\mathcal{A}$ that takes as input the tuple $(\mathbb{G}, q, g, h)$ and outputs a value $b$ such that $P(g^b = h)$ is significant on the bit-size of $q$. \end{assumption}
+Then, there exists no probabilistic polynomial time algorithm $\mathcal{A}$ that takes as input the tuple $(\mathbb{G}, q, g, h)$ and outputs a value $b$ such that $P(g^b = h)$ is significant on the size of $q$. \end{assumption} An optimized implementation of Pedersen commitments can be found in \cite{franck_efficient_2017}.
+To generate a common Pedersen scheme in our adversary model, the generation of the unbiased random input $t$ for $Setup$ can be done as described in Algorithm \ref{alg:genrand} of Appendix \ref{app:supp.rand}.

-The DLA is a standard assumption widely used in production environments.
-A more detailed description can be found in Chapter 7 of \cite{katz_introduction_2014}.

-The Pedersen commitment scheme can be efficiently implemented with elliptic curves, as described and benchmarked in \cite{franck_efficient_2017}.
-To generate a common Pedersen scheme in our adversary model, the generation of the unbiased random input $t$ for $Setup$ can be done as described in Section 4.4 of \cite{bunz_bulletproofs_2018}.
-We provide a concrete method for this in \ref{app:decentralized_randomness}.